GRGoose/HappyPlugins/README.md

 # HappyPlugins
-Plugins for usage on Happy's discord server events and stuff
+Source code of plugins used to host events on Happy's discord server!
+Join at <link>